TheDataShed/sql-deployment-tools/README.md

    1. `SqlAgentUserRole`
 1. Create proxy user account on the target database
 1. Add a proxy user account as SQL login
-1. Add the proxy user to the `db_datareader` role on the target database
+1. Grant the proxy user the required access permissions on the target database

 ## Build